Skip to Main Content

 Study Hall

-All freshmen and new transfers are required to attend monitored study hall during their first semester.
+All freshmen and new transfers are required to attend monitored study hall during their first year.
 Study hall hours are determined by the head coach and SACE staff.
 All students are required to sign a Study Hall contract at the beginning of the school year.

 Progress Reports